-I live in an on-campus apartment (Pine, Harpswell or Cleaveland apartments) and there is no Zero-Sort dumpster.
-Can I still recycle?
+I live in an on-campus apartment (Pine, Harpswell or Brunswick apartments) and there is a Zero-Sort dumpster.
+How do I use it?

-To avoid lost or stolen bins, please bring your bin back inside your apartment Wednesday evening.
-If you have questions please contact the Sustainability Office at: firstname.lastname@example.org
+To avoid lost or stolen recycling bins, please bring your bin back inside your apartment.
+If you have questions please contact the Sustainability Office at: email@example.com

-In 2014 Bowdoin recycled 229 metric tons of Zero-Sort material.
+In fiscal year 2015 Bowdoin recycled 417 metric tons of Zero-Sort material.
 That doesn’t include all the bottles and cans that were redeemed for recycling by the campus community, as well as techno trash, metal, and other recyclable materials that are not part of the Zero-Sort program.
 This number also does not include the food waste that is composted from both of the dining halls as well as from all of the College Houses.

 Visit Bowdoin’s "Reducing Our Waste" page for tips on how to reduce waste on campus!